DSSS24/DSSS24.github.io/faq.md

 Yes, it is.
 The curriculum is set-up in way that you will work in teams to tackle a challenge and solve a concrete problem.
 The challenge/Problems stem from the institutes and are real research-based challenges to solve.
 You will apply your knowledge and expertise, gained during the summer school and beforehand, to solc ethese challenges in intercultural and interdisciplinary teams.

+Do you have additional questions to be clarified, which are not covered here?
+Do not hesitate to reach out to Dr. Manuel Dömer at [manuel.doemer@zhaw.ch](manuel.doemer@zhaw.ch).